La Parguera Nature Reserve: Geography

 The nature reserve is centered around La Parguera Bay, a large body of located immediately south of the town of Parguera (Poblado de Parguera).
 This body of water is surrounded by heavily forested bays, some of which include Puerto Quijano, Bahía Fosforecente, Bahía Monsio José, and Bahía Montalva.
-It also contains numerous cays and islets, such as Isla Mata la Gata, Cayo El Palo, Cayo San Cristóbal, Cayo Laurel, Cayo El Turrumote and Isla Mattei.
+It also contains numerous cays and islets, such as Isla Mata la Gata, Cayo Caracoles, Cayo Media Luna, Cayo El Palo, Cayo San Cristóbal, Cayo Laurel, Cayo El Turrumote and Isla Mattei.
 The general area is bound to the north by the Sierra Bermeja and the Lajas Valley, and to the south by the Caribbean Sea.

 Geology

 The reserve is located in the Southern Puerto Rico karst region, characterized by reddish limestone.
 The area is also traversed by the recently discovered Punta Montalva fault, which was responsible for the 2019–20 Puerto Rico earthquakes.

 Ecology

 The environment of the nature reserve belongs to the Puerto Rican dry forest and Greater Antilles mangroves ecoregions.
 Administratively, La Parguera Nature Reserve is intended to protect an ecological corridor between the Boquerón and Guánica State Forests.
 The bay is also rich in coral reefs such as La Pared, a 20-mile-deep outcrop notable for its coral colonies and numerous fish and stingrays.